jhauberg/lext/README.md

 [![code style: compliant](https://img.shields.io/badge/code%20style-compliant-000000.svg)](https://github.com/jhauberg/comply)

-LEXT, or Lexical Templates, is a format and zero-dependency library for generating pseudo-random sequences of text.

-It is useful for generating texts that are seemingly random, but strictly adheres to a specific style or aesthetic.
+LEXT, or Lexical Templates, is a [format](#format-specification) and zero-dependency library for generating pseudo-random sequences of text that strictly adheres to a specific style or aesthetic.

 ## Usage

-The LEXT library is intended to be small and hassle-free.
+Integrating and using the LEXT library should be straightforward and hassle-free.

 You can build it as a static library that you link into your program, or just drop its few sources directly into your existing project.

-See [Building](#building) for instructions on building the project from source.
+See [Building](#building) for instructions on building the library from source.

 ### Example